Apply colors to data points or series using color rules

 An Auto Color Rule is automatically created and applied to the chart.

-Click Auto Color Rule to edit it:
+If not already opened, click Auto Color Rule to edit it:

 - Click on the plus next to From Value and enter 2000000.
 This will prevent values under 2M from being included in the color rule.